Print

 Instructions

-1. Mix the dip.
+1. Mix the dipping oil.
 Add all the ingredients to a wide, shallow bowl and mix with a spoon to combine into a cohesive, chunky oil.
 Give it a taste and adjust the salt as needed.
-PRO TIP: You can either mix the oil in a bowl, then transfer it to a serving platter or wide, shallow bowl or just mix it in the bowl you’re serving it in.
+PRO TIP: You can either mix the oil in a bowl, then transfer it to a serving platter or wide, shallow bowl, or just mix it in the bowl you’re serving it in.
 I tend to go for the bowl I’m serving it in to save washing up!

 2. Garnish and serve.
 Serve with lots of lovely warm fresh bread and enjoy.